FabioRosado/fabiorosado.dev/src/pages/blog/introduction-to-vim.md

 Let's start with the basics.
 How do you open Vim?

-If you are running Linux or macOS, you most likely have Vim installed already, so you can open your terminal and run the command `vim <filename/path of file>` to edit that file.
+If you are running Linux or MacOS is most likely that you have vim installed already so you can just open your terminal and run the command `vim <filename/path of file>` to edit that file.

+Vi usually comes with linux distributions.
+If you are on windows you could download it from [vim.org](https://www.vim.org/download.php).

-Don't forget to check the [vim cheatsheet](../cheatcheets/vim) so you can check the commands that this article mentions.
+Don't forget to check the [vim cheatsheet](../cheatcheets/vim) so you can check the commands that this article talks about.
 You can also download an image with all these commands.

 # Vim Modes